The field notes are on-line at the U.S. Bureau of Land Management’s (BLM) GLO web site.

 MnGeo worked in partnership with the Minnesota Historical Society, Office of the Secretary of State, Minnesota Department of Transportation, Minnesota Association of County Surveyors and the U.S. Bureau of Land Management to digitize and index these exceptional documents and publish them online.
 The scanning and indexing parts of the project were completed by the June 30, 2011 deadline.

 Contained in 1410 volumes totaling nearly 310,000 pages, the notes serve as the legal foundation for all land ownership in the state.
 All property titles in Minnesota ultimately rest on these descriptions.
 They are also uniquely valuable for historical, environmental, genealogical and legal purposes and are the only comprehensive representation of Minnesota’s landscape prior to development.
-However, access to the actual notes has posed challenges due to their unique nature and fragile condition.
-This project will ensure that the public will have full access to them for generations to come.
+However, access to the actual notes posed challenges due to their unique nature and fragile condition.
+This project ensures that the public will have full access to them for generations to come.

 Minnesota Historical and

 Cultural Heritage grants are made possible by the Minnesota Legislature from